fuzziqersoftware/newserv/README.md

 ## History

+In ages long past (probably 2004?
+I honestly can't remember), I wrote a proxy for PSO, which I named khyps.
+This haphazardly-glued-together mess of Windows GUI code and socket programming provided an interface to insert commands into the connection between PSO and its server, enabling some fun new features.
+Importantly, it also automatically blocked malformed commands which would have crashed the client, providing a safe way to navigate the wasteland that the official Sega servers had turned into after the Action Replay enable code for the game was released.

-In ages long past (probably 2005?
-I honestly can't remember), I began writing a PSO server.
+khyps soon reached "maturity" and became uninteresting, so in 2005 I began writing a PSO server.
 This project became known as khyller, evolving into a full-featured environment supporting all versions of the game that I had access to - PC, GC, and BB.
 But as this evolution occurred, the code became increasingly ugly and hard to work with, littered with debugging filth that I never cleaned up and odd coding patterns that I had picked up over the years.

 Sometime in 2006 or 2007, I abandoned khyller and rebuilt the entire thing from scratch, resulting in newserv.
 But this newserv was not the project you're looking at now; 2007's newserv was substantially cleaner in code than khyller but was still quite ugly, and it lacked a few of the more esoteric features I had originally written (for example, the ability to convert any quest into a download quest).
 I felt better about working with this code, but it still had some stability problems.
 It turns out that 2007's newserv's concurrency implementation was simply incorrect - I had derived the concept of a mutex myself (before taking any real computer engineering classes) but implemented it incorrectly.
 No wonder newserv would randomly crash after running seemingly fine for a few days.